-1) If you are a PARI old timer, say the last version of PARI you used was released around 1996, you have certainly noticed already that many many things changed between the older 1.39.xx versions and this one.
+- 1) If you are a PARI old timer, say the last version of PARI you used was released around 1996, you have certainly noticed already that many many things changed between the older 1.39.xx versions and this one.
 Conspicuously, most function names have been changed.

-Of course, this is going to break all your nice old scripts.
-Well, you can either change the compatibility level (typing default(compatible, 3) will send you back to the stone-age behavior of good ol' version 1.39.15), or rewrite the scripts.
-We really advise you to do the latter if they are not too long, since they can now be written much more cleanly than before (especially with the new control statements: break, next, return), and besides it'll be as good a way as any to get used to the new names.

-To know how a specific function was changed, just type whatnow(function).

-2) It seems that the text implicitly says that as soon as an imprecise number is entered, the result will be imprecise.
+To know how a specific function was changed, type whatnow(function). - 2) It seems that the text implicitly says that as soon as an imprecise number is entered, the result will be imprecise.
 Is this always true?
 There is a unique exception: when you multiply an imprecise number by the exact number 0, you will get the exact 0.
 Compare 0 1.4 and 0.
-1.4.

-3) Not only can the number of decimal places of real numbers be large, but the number of digits of integers also.
+1.4. - 3) Not only can the number of decimal places of real numbers be large, but the number of digits of integers also.
 Try 1000!.
 It is never necessary to tell gp in advance the size of the integers that it will encounter.
-The same is true for real numbers, although most computations with floating point assume a default precision and truncate their results to this accuracy; initially 28 decimal digits, but we may change that with p of course.

-4) Come back to 28 digits of precision (\p 28), and type $\exp(75)$.
+The same is true for real numbers, although most computations with floating point assume a default precision and truncate their results to this accuracy; initially 38 decimal digits, but we may change that with \p of course. - 4) Come back to 38 digits of precision (\p 38), and type exp(100).
 As you can see the result is printed in exponential format.
 This is because gp never wants you to believe that a result is correct when it is not.
-We are working with 28 digits of precision, but the integer part of $\exp(24 \pi)$ has 33 decimal digits.
-Hence if gp had dutifully printed out 33 digits, the last few digits would have been wrong.
-Hence gp wants to print only 28 significant digits, but to do so it has to print in exponential format.

-5) There are two ways to avoid this.
-One is of course to increase the precision to more than 33 decimals.
+We are working with 38 digits of precision, but the integer part of exp(100) has 44 decimal digits.
+Hence if gp had dutifully printed out 44 digits, the last few digits would have been wrong.
+Hence gp wants to print only 38 significant digits, but to do so it has to print in exponential format. - 5) There are two ways to avoid this.
+One is of course to increase the precision.
 Let's try it.
-To give it a wide margin, we set the precision to 40 decimals.
+To give it a wide margin, we set the precision to 50 decimals.
 Then we recall our last result (% or %n where n is the number of the result).
 What?
 We still have an exponential format!
 Do you understand why?

 Again let's try to see what's happening.
-The number you recalled had been computed only to 28 decimals, and even if you set the precision to 1000 decimals, gp knows that your number has only 28 digits of accuracy but an integral part with 33 digits.
+The number you recalled had been computed only to 38 decimals, and even if you set the precision to 1000 decimals, gp knows that your number has only 38 digits of accuracy but an integral part with 44 digits.
 So you haven't improved things by increasing the precision.
 Or have you?
-What if we retype exp(75) now that we have 40 digits?
+What if we retype exp(100) now that we have 50 digits?
 Try it.
-Now we do not have an exponential format, and we see that at 28 decimals the last 6 digits would have been wrong if they had been printed in fixed-point format.
+Now we no longer have an exponential format.

-6) What if I forget what the current precision is and I don't feel like counting all the decimals?
+- 6) What if I forget what the current precision is and I don't feel like counting all the decimals?
 Well, you can type \p by itself.
 You may also learn about gp internal variables (and change them!) using default.
 Type default(realprecision), then default(realprecision, 38).
 Huh?
 In fact this last command is strictly equivalent to \p 38!
 (Admittedly more cumbersome to type.)
-There are more "defaults" than just format and realprecision: type default by itself now, they are all there.

-7) Note that the default command reacts differently according to the number of input arguments.
+There are more "defaults" than just format and realprecision: type default by itself now, they are all there. - 7) Note that the default command reacts differently according to the number of input arguments.
 This is not an uncommon behavior for gp functions.
 You can see this from the online help, or the complete description in Chapter 3: any argument surrounded by braces {} in the function prototype is optional, which really means that a default argument will be supplied by gp.
 You can then check out from the text what effect a given value will have, and in particular the default one.